Novated lease: Employee contribution method (ECM)

-The method of valuing the fringe benefit for a car or other motor vehicle allows a contribution from the employee toward the running costs to offset the fringe benefit.
-Since the employee is now directly paying for some of the costs, this reduces the income tax and GST benefits, but because FBT, equivalent to the highest marginal tax rate, is eliminated, the net cost to the employee of the arrangement is reduced.
-This only works if the concessional method for valuation of the fringe benefit (at 20% of the purchase price) is lower than the actual running cost.
-The employee contribution can take either the form of direct payment to suppliers or can be paid to the employer.
-Since the maximum benefit is obtained by making a contribution of exactly the amount of the fringe benefit (eliminating all FBT), usually the latter is used to ensure the exact amount of the fringe benefit is contributed.
-In this case, the employer must remit GST on the employee contribution to the ATO.
-Thus the reduction in employee salary becomes equal to the total running costs paid by the employer, less GST on those costs, less the employee contribution, plus GST on the employee contribution.
+The method of valuing the fringe benefit for a car or other motor vehicle allows a contribution from the employee toward the running costs to offset the fringe benefit and reduce the FBT liability.

+Since the employee is now paying some of the running costs instead of the employer, it reduces the income tax and GST benefits, but because FBT, equivalent to the highest marginal tax rate, is eliminated, the net cost to the employee in the arrangement is reduced.
+The ECM is only beneficial if the concessional method for valuation of the fringe benefit (at 20% of the purchase price) is used is lower than the actual running cost, otherwise all the cost would be paid directly by the employee for no tax benefits.

+An employee contribution can take either the form of direct payment to third party suppliers or it can be paid to the employer.
+Since the maximum benefit is obtained by making a contribution of exactly the amount of the fringe benefit (eliminating all FBT), usually the latter is used to ensure the exact dollar amount of the fringe benefit is contributed during the year.

+In both situations, the GST credits that the employer can claim are reduced: If the employee pays expenses, then the employer has not paid that GST to claim, and if the employee pays the employer directly, then their payment to the employer includes GST which offsets any GST credits claimed on running costs.

+Thus, the reduction in employee salary becomes equal to the total running costs paid by the employer, less GST on those costs, less the employee contribution, plus GST on the employee contribution if it was paid to the employer.

-The employee contribution method increases the amount of income tax and GST paid by the employee because less of the cost is paid by the employer, resulting in less salary reduction and fewer input tax credits.
-This increase in tax is almost always smaller than the amount of FBT being eliminated, even considering the tax saved by the additional reduction in salary due to the FBT, and so the net cost to the employee is reduced when the ECM is used.
+The employee contribution method decreases the income tax savings because less of the total running cost is paid by the employer, resulting in less salary reduction.
+This extra income tax and the loss of GST credits is always smaller or equal to the cost of the FBT being eliminated, even considering the tax saved by the additional reduction in salary due to packaging the FBT, and so the net cost to the employee is reduced when the ECM is used.

-The use of the employee contribution method can lead to additional confusion about the costs to the employee, as in practice, the reduction in salary and the employee contribution both appear on the employee's payslip as deductions.
+The use of the employee contribution method may lead to additional confusion about the net cost to the employee, as in practice, the reduction in salary and the employee contribution both appear on the employee's payslip as "deductions".
 The salary reduction is often listed as "pre-tax" and the ECM as "post-tax".
-In fact, the reduction in salary ("pre-tax") is never paid to the employee as this would result in it being income which would then be taxable.
-The ECM amount is paid to the employee, but then immediately returned to the employer.
+In fact, the reduction in salary ("pre-tax") cannot be paid to the employee as this would result in it being counted as income and therefore taxable.